MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 # World of Warcraft - Shadowlands TSM4 Groups

-TSM4 Group Setup made by MonChiSub#0001
+TSM4 Group Setup made by MonChSub
 Setup is used by streamer [StudenAlbatroz](https://www.twitch.tv/studenalbatroz), due to popular request, I have published my setup for the whole community to use for free.

 If you have issues while importing, do a "/reload" or "/script ReloadUI();".
 Check if the group that caused the error was added properly.